New Hampshire opens criminal probe of sex abuse at elite school

 BOSTON (Reuters) - New Hampshire has opened a criminal probe into the elite St. Paul's School, following a May report that 13 former members of its staff had engaged in sexual misconduct with students in incidents dating back decades.

-Officials at the Concord, New Hampshire, boarding school had apologized after the release of that report, which was commissioned after a 2015 trial shone a harsh light on the school's culture.
+Officials at the coeducational boarding school in Concord, New Hampshire, had apologized after the release of that report, which was commissioned after a 2015 trial shone a harsh light on the school's culture.

 Among the allegations that surfaced was the practice of the St. Paul's "senior salute," in which graduating students sought out underclassmen for sex.
-The school has repeatedly denied that this practice was a part of its culture.
+The school, which was all-male until 1971, has repeatedly denied that this practice was a part of its culture.

-The probe will initially focus on whether the school violated state laws by allowing the endangerment of a child or obstructing government operations, state Attorney General Gordon MacDonald said in a statement late on Thursday.
+The probe will initially focus on whether the 161-year-old school violated state laws by allowing the endangerment of a child or obstructing government operations, state Attorney General Gordon MacDonald said in a statement late on Thursday.

 "Protection of children is a paramount priority for law enforcement," MacDonald said.
 "I am confident that an institution such as St. Paul's School will be fully cooperative with this investigation."